zacstewart/littleosbook/segmentation.md

 It might be easier if you make this instruction available from C, the same way as was done with the assembly code instructions `in` and `out`.

-After the GDT has been loaded the segment registers needs to be loaded with their corresponding segment selectors.
+After the GDT has been loaded, the segment registers needs to be loaded with their corresponding segment selectors.
 The content of a segment selector is described in the figure and table below: